 - Submit news, announcements and photos of staff to the social media team to consider for posting on our current social media sites at email@example.com.
 We love recognizing teams and sharing their stories during national recognition weeks and other events.

 - If you're interested in discussing how social media might help you meet your department's business goals and objectives, request a consultation.
 We'll talk with you about your goals, your strategy, and the resources required.
-Before any new account is approved, you'll need to identify a primary moderator, who will take this on as part of their job duties, and a back-up moderator in case of emergencies.
+Before any new account is approved, you'll need to identify a primary moderator, who will take this on as part of their job duties, and at least one back-up moderator.

 Accounts representing VUMC are subject to Vanderbilt University trademarks review.